chromaui/chromatic-docs/collaborators.md

 | Reviewer            | Can leave comments, review tests, and approve PRs they're assigned to.
 Cannot assign others or self-approve.   |
 | Viewer              | Read-only access to the project.                                                                               |

+#### Project ownership

+Projects must have at least one owner.
+The `owner` role is automatically assigned to the first user in a Chromatic project.

+Transfer ownership by assigning another collaborator as an owner and then reassigning yourself another role.

 #### View your role

 Go to your project's Manage page to view your role and it's capabilities.

 ![Project manage page your role](img/collaborators-role.png)

-#### Transfer project ownership

-Projects must have at least one owner.
-Transfer ownership by assigning another collaborator as an owner and then reassigning yourself another role.

 #### Roles for open source projects